Cwantic/Documentation/Design/index.md

 Click [here](https://documentation.metapiping.com/Settings/General.html) to have more information about the settings.

 - You can also write/change the file by yourself in this editor.
-Press the **Refresh** button on top to update the model with the content of the editor.
+Press the **Refresh** button (or F6) on top to update the model with the content of the editor.

 {: .warning }
 > Attention, this action is irreversible